Latest News

 Helicopters, fixed-wing or float planes offer scenic flights, fly fishing and heli-ski packages, air taxi services and charter flights in many locations.
 Fly over White Island, an active offshore volcano, or spot whales and dolphins!
 Admire New Zealand’s highest peak, Aoraki Mount Cook, or book a glacier flight-seeing trip.
 Omarama in Mackenzie is known for its optimal gliding conditions.
 Some clubs offer flights with a qualified instructor.
 Your clients can also give tandem paragliding in Queenstown a go.
-A tranquil option is a hot air balloon flight – the Canterbury Plains, Hawke’s Bay and the Waikato are especially renowned for this relaxing pastime.
+A tranquil option is a hot air balloon flight – the Canterbury Plains and Hawke’s Bay are especially renowned for this relaxing pastime.

 Take Flight